Mitigram/docker-compose-build/README.md

 # docker-compose-build

 Using `docker-compose` in dev, but a more complex orchestrator in production?
-This script uses the `docker-compose.yml` file to capture building information for your images, but can help out when pushing to several registries or tagging them with a release number (from a GitHub workflow?), for example.
+This script uses the (Docker) [compose] file to capture building information for your images, but can help out when pushing to several registries or tagging them with a release number (from a GitHub workflow?), for example.
 The script supplements and/or replaces `docker compose build` with `docker build` in order
 to: